 What Is A Cluneal Nerve Block?

-A cluneal nerve block is a specialized treatment method for chronic lower lumbar back pain.
-Pain in this region of the back often spreads to the upper buttocks.
-Furthermore, lower back problems are among the main health issues that afflict people in the United States.
+Diagnosing Lower Back PainLower back problems are among the main health issues that afflict people in the United States.
 Moreover, back problems are the leading cause for missed time from work.
 It affects 80% of people in U.S. at some point in their lives.

 Diagnostic tools that are typically used to help pinpoint the reason for a patient’s back pain include a medical history assessment, a spinal exam, or an imaging screening.
 However, if the results from these diagnostic techniques are inconclusive, a clinician may evaluate whether nerve damage or inflammation in the upper buttocks may be responsible for the pain.
 This type of nerve damage is known as cluneal neuropathy and this is a condition is often misdiagnosed.